-Academic milestones mark the student’s progression through the BIMS PhD degree program.
+Academic milestones mark the student’s progression through the Biomedical Sciences (BIMS) PhD degree program.

 These milestones are designed to assess and support the student’s growth as a biomedical scientist, from the development of foundational knowledge and skills to mastery in their scientific field.